underscoreio/shapeless-guide/src/pages/intro/generic.md

 genericCsv(genericIceCream)
 ```

-This example is very basic
+This example is basic
-but it hints at the essence of generic programming:
+but it hints at the essence of generic programming.
-reformulating problems so we can solve them use generic building blocks,
+We reformulate problems so we can solve them use generic building blocks,
-and writing code that works with a wide variety of types as a result.
+and write small kernels of code that work with a wide variety of types.
 Generic programming with shapeless
 allows us to eliminate huge amounts of boilerplate,
 making Scala applications easier to read, write, and maintain.